httpwg/http-extensions/draft-ietf-httpbis-immutable.md

 clients.
-Therefore proxies SHOULD skip conditionally revalidating fresh responses containing the immutable extension unless there is a signal from the client that a validation is necessary (e.g. a no-cache Cache-Control request directive).
+Therefore proxies SHOULD skip conditionally revalidating fresh responses containing the immutable extension unless there is a signal from the client that a validation is necessary (e.g. a no-cache Cache-Control request directive defined by Section 5.2.1.4 of [RFC7234]).

-A proxy that uses immutable to bypass a conditional revalidation may choose whether to reply with a 304 or 200 to its requesting client based on the request headers the proxy received.
+A proxy that uses immutable to bypass a conditional revalidation can choose whether to reply with a 304 or 200 to its requesting client based on the request headers the proxy received.